PointsBet Sportsbook Review & Promo Code

-PointsBet Sportsbook is not yet live in Tennessee.
-This review is based on the Pointbet’s Sportsbook in New Jersey and will be updated post-launch in Tennessee.
+Disclaimer: PointsBet Sportsbook is not yet available in Tennessee.
+This review is based on the PointsBet app in states where it is available.
+The review may not be accurate for the Tennessee market, and the page will be updated when PointsBet launches in Tennessee.

 PointsBet Sportsbook is an exciting addition to the Tennessee sports betting scene!